 What fees do share trading platforms charge?

-There are 3 main fees that commonly apply when you use online share trading platforms:
+There are 4 main fees that you may need to pay when you use an online share trading platform:

 Brokerage fees.
 Brokerage fees (also called commission fees) are the charges that apply to each buy and sell transaction of stocks and ETFs.
 They usually vary depending on the size of your buy or sell order or how often you trade.